1. NAME AND

 The Annual Subscription shall be such an amount as agreed by members in a General Meeting and notified to the Kennel Club.

 No member whose subscription is unpaid is entitled to any of the privileges of membership and if the Member shall fail to pay outstanding subscriptions by 31st January his/her name shall automatically be erased from the register.
-Acceptance back on the register shall be dependent upon a new application and payment of back arrears.10.
+Acceptance back on the register shall be dependent upon a new application.10.
 EXPULSION OF MEMBERS

 Notice of the Special General Meeting shall be sent to the accused Member giving particulars of the complaint and advising the place date and hour of the Meeting that he/she may attend and offer an explanation.
 If at the Meeting, a resolution to expel is passed by a two-thirds majority of the Members present and voting, his/her name shall forthwith be erased from the list of Members, and he/she shall thereupon cease for all purposes to be a Member of the Society.